RobertoFreireFerrazPassos/Concurrent-and-Parallel-in-DotNet/README.md

 **THREADSAFE** : A method is called threadsafe when the data and state don’t get corrupted if two or more threads attempt to access and modify the data or state at the same time.

+## Reference:

+Book Riccardo Terrell - Concurrency in .NET_ Modern patterns of concurrent and parallel programming-Manning (2018)

+Book Parallel Programming and Concurrency with C# 10 and .NET 6: A modern approach to building faster, more responsive, and asynchronous .NET applications using C#